 Visual Evoked Potential (VEP)

-The VEP technology in the Diopsys® NOVA device helps determine how your eyes communicate with your brain in a way that no other instrument or vision test can.
+The VEP technology in Diopsys® NOVA and ARGOS devices helps determine how your eyes communicate with your brain in a way that no other instrument or vision test can.

 How the Test is Done